 The rest of the differences are minor and almost not worth mentioning.

-If you’re not careful, you’ll spend weeks agonising over tiny, but ultimately not very consequential, details.
-For example:
+If you’re not careful, you’ll spend weeks agonising over tiny, but ultimately inconsequential, details.

 If you want to go against my advice and geek out over nuances, below is a table that compares the most important differences among all desks in this review.